Celebrating National Recovery Month

 Raising Awareness

-Addressing substance use disorders and mental health challenges starts with breaking down the barriers of stigma and misinformation.
-National Recovery Month provides a platform to educate the public about the realities of these conditions, emphasizing that they are treatable, and that recovery is possible.
-Increased awareness fosters a more supportive and informed society, where individuals feel empowered to seek help without fear of judgement.
+Addressing addiction and mental health concerns starts with breaking down stigma and misinformation.
+Recovery Month gives us a chance to share facts: addiction is treatable, recovery is possible and treatment works.
+By increasing awareness, we can create a more supportive and informed society – one where people feel safe to seek help without fear of judgement.

 Supporting the Recovery Journey

-A central focus of National Recovery Month is supporting individuals on their recovery journey.
-By celebrating the successes of those in recovery, this observance inspires others to take the first step toward healing.
-The encouragement and support from the community, families, and healthcare professionals are essential in the recovery process.
-National Recovery Month highlights the importance of these networks in providing the resources and ongoing support necessary for long-term recovery.
+A central focus of Recovery Month is recognizing and supporting individuals on their path to recovery.
+By celebrating the successes of those who have faced challenges with substances like opioids (fentanyl, oxycodone, heroin, morphine, etc.), alcohol and other use disorders, we inspire others to take their first steps toward healing.
+When families, communities and healthcare providers encourage people in recovery, it gives them the support needed to succeed long term.
+National Recovery Month highlights how these networks provide the resources and support needed for lasting change.

 A purple, single-looped ribbon, symbolizing support and awareness for National Recovery Month.
 Celebrating Recovery Successes